-Qualities required are the intention to increase their current music or technical abilities (whatever level that may be), improve on these skills outside of lessons and engage in regular teamwork with a strong personal creative motivation.
+Qualities required are the intention to increase your current music performance or technical abilities (whatever level that may be), improve on these skills outside of lessons and engage in regular teamwork with a strong personal creative motivation.
 The course is available as a single option and is equivalent to one A Level.